turkayaltuntas10/weather-app/README.md

 1: Go to terminal and write "pip install requests"

+2: cd (location of file)

-2: run "python weather.py"
+3: run "python weather.py"

-3: Enter the name of a city
+4: Enter the name of a city